- About Us

-PADI have recently launched an e-book too which you can take instead of the printed paper version.
+PADI have also launched an e-manual too which you can take instead of the printed paper version.
 This not only saves trees but space in your luggage too.
-The e-book is simply an online digitized version of the paper manual.
+The e-manual is simply an online digitized version of the paper manual.
 We are one of the few diver centres here that actually promote and offer this to their divers.
 It has been extremely popular and saves on a huge amount of paper production and usage.

 We run weekly environmental evenings too on different aspects of the environment which we encourage our divers to attend.
 Subjects include the State of the Ocean, Marine Debris and Sharks too.

 We have created and deployed structures which have increased the scope and size of artificial reefs.